hgf700/WarThunder_Map_Rangefinder/README.md

 ## plans for future

-improve threading to hybrid aproach ThreadPoolExecutor + Queue and posibly move from notepads to redis , multiprocessing only for yolo rather then threads improve model yolo execution of file by using exe
+improve threading to hybrid aproach ThreadPoolExecutor + Queue process usage only for yolo rather then threads improve model yolo change logic of development debuging to json to allow compiled program to affect logic in automatic take new screenshot of map rather then gather scale from old minimap

 ## ⚠️ Disclaimer